Zhu Xi: Legacy

 From 1313 to 1905, Zhu Xi's commentaries on the Four Books formed the basis of civil service examinations in China.
 His teachings were to dominate Neo-Confucians such as Wang Fuzhi, though dissenters would later emerge such as Wang Yangming and the School of Mind two and a half centuries later.

 His philosophy survived the Intellectual Revolution of 1917, and later Feng Youlan would interpret his conception of li, qi, and taiji into a new metaphysical theory.

-He was also influential in Japan, where he was known as Shushigaku (朱子学, School of Master Zhu), and in Korea known as Jujahak (주자학), where it became an orthodoxy.
+He was also influential in Japan, where he was known as Shushi and his school as Shushigaku (朱子学, School of Master Zhu), which in Korea, where it became an orthodoxy, is called Jujahak (주자학).
 He also influenced Confucianism in Vietnam.

 Life magazine ranked Zhu Xi as the forty-fifth most important person in the last millennium.